Summer High School Internship Program

 • It is important that students include their own personal email address on their application.
 If necessary, please create a new email address (such as gmail) that is professional and will only be used to communicate with Scripps Research and/or other employers.
 Do not use your parents' email address.

-• All requested documentation must be submitted online with your application by no later than the deadline.
+• All requested documentation, including teacher references, must be submitted online with your application by no later than the deadline.

 If you have questions regarding your application or the types of research selected summer interns experience at Scripps Research, contact our Office of Educational Outreach by email at eduprgm@scripps.edu.